tm-a-t/TGPy/guide/docs/extensibility/context.md

 # Context data

 [`msg`](../reference/builtins.md#telethon-objects) object always relates to the message where it was used.
 However, sometimes you need to define reusable functions that use the current message.

 Let’s say we want to define `cat()` function which sends a random cat picture to the chat it was used at.
 Somehow the function must use the current chat.
-We could pass `msg` as an argument, but it wouldn’t be handy enough.
+We could pass `msg` as an argument, but it wouldn’t be handy enough to reuse the function.
 Instead, we will use `ctx.msg` variable.

 `ctx.msg` always contains your latest TGPy message.
 With it, we can define `cat()` function as following: